-NOTE 1: Whether to support interworking with EPS will depend on SA WG1 requirement.
+NOTE: Whether to support interworking with EPS will depend on SA WG1 requirement.

 4. How to support interworking between 6GS and 4G/5G NTN/satellite access that use EPS/5GS.

+5. How to support interworking between 6GS and wireless access and backhaul solutions based on 5G NTN access (e.g., MWAB).

-NOTE 2: Interworking with 2G/3G are not considered in this study.
+NOTE 1: Interworking with 2G/3G are not considered in this study.
 Interworking between 6GS and 5GS is required to work even if the UE has previously registered in 2G, 3G or 4G.

-NOTE 3: The detailed migration study scope and migration options will be coordinated and aligned with RAN.
+NOTE 2: The detailed migration study scope and migration options will be coordinated and aligned with RAN.